comegrant/dbt_docs_test/projects/data-model/transform/models/gold/sales/_sales__docs.md

 {% docs column__is_removed_dish %}

 Is 1 if the preselected dish was removed by the customer and 0 if the preselected dish was ordered.
 For all rows that are not representing a dish the field will be null.

 {% enddocs %}

+{% docs column__is_thrifty_dish %}

+Customers can select dishes that give them a price decrease.
+Column is 1 if the customer was discounted for the dish on their order.
+0 for all dishes that did not have a minus price.
+Null if the order line is not a dish.

+{% enddocs %}

+{% docs column__is_plus_price_dish %}

+Customers can select dishes for an extra price.
+The column is 1 if the customer was charged extra for the dish on their order.
+0 for all dishes that did not have an extra price.
+Null if the order line is not a dish.

+{% enddocs %}

+{% docs column__is_onesub_migration %}

+1 if the customers order was migrated to onesub.
+Meaning that the product on the order line was changed to the Onesub mealbox product.

+{% enddocs %}

+{% docs column__is_missing_preselector_output %}

+1 if the customer did not see any preselector output in the frontend before selecting recipes, else 0.

+{% enddocs %}

+{% docs column__is_adjusted_by_customer %}

+True if customers edited the order before placing it.
+This could be swapping recipes, adding portions, adding meals or adding groceries, else false.

+{% enddocs %}